Max-I-C/ft_transcendence/README.md

 ## Roadmap

-- Create it in src/.env
+- Create a file in src/ named .env

 - Fill it with thoses data (actual version just need to have a empty .env)